Adalberto Carrasquilla: Houston Dynamo

 On 5 August 2021, Carrasquilla joined MLS side Houston Dynamo on loan.
 He made his Dynamo debut on 7 August, coming on as a substitute in a 2–0 loss to Minnesota United.
 He scored his first goal on 28 August in a 2–1 loss to Minnesota United.
 Carrasquilla ended the season with 10 appearances and 1 goal as Houston finished last in the Western Conference, missing out on the playoffs.

-On 10 May 2022, activated their purchase option on Carrasquilla's loan, making his move to the Dynamo permanent.
+On 10 May 2022, Houston Dynamo activated their purchase option on Carrasquilla's loan, making his move to the Dynamo permanent.
 The official transfer fee was undisclosed, but was reportedly close to $2 million.
-Carrasquilla scored his first goal of the season on 14 May in a 2–0 win over Nashville SC.
+Carrasquilla scored his first goal of the season on 14 May in a 2–0 win over Nashville.
 He finished the season with 2 goals and 4 assists in 32 appearances, but Houston failed to qualify for the playoffs again, finishing 13th in the conference.

+UNAM

+On 16 January 2025, Mexican club UNAM announced the signing of Carrasquilla.